 For historical information, visit our historical timeline for facts dating back to the founding of the Library in 1915.

-- Answered over 113,000 questions at its service points, including over 51,000 reference questions and over 12,000 via virtual interactions (including online chat and email)
+- Answered more than 102,000 questions at its service points, including 102,900 reference questions and more than 12,400 via virtual interactions (including online chat and email)

-- Facilitated more than 300,000 loans to UBC student, faculty and community borrowers
+- Facilitated more than 1.2 million loans to UBC student, faculty, staff and community borrowers

 UBC Library Collections include: